Why information security matters

 In todays workplace its not just about stopping hackers stealing data.
 Its about using digital resources, such as social media, across the board – to protect the organisation and individuals.

-If you get this e-learning course you also receive any updates we make to the content, so youll always have the latest version.
+If you get this Information Security Elearning Course you also receive any updates we make to the content, so youll always have the latest version.

 Learning by design